 Vesak is the biggest festival in Sri Lanka, it attracts all kinds of travelers from all over the world to find out more about the land of religious relics and ancient ruins.

-The cultural festival takes place in the full moon of the lunar month of Vesak which is May in Gregorian calendar.
+The cultural festival takes place on the full moon of the lunar month of Vesak which is May in the Gregorian calendar.